errordeveloper/contiki-work/platform/android/README.md

 This is an experimental platform that is aimed to allow building _"native"_ binaries which can run on Android targets, provided the user has root shell access on the target.
-You will quite likelly need a custom kernel or at least a checkout of the kernel tree which the device runs to cross-compile a module, if you are using a USB-serial devices.
+You will also need a custom kernel or at least a checkout of the kernel tree which the device runs to cross-compile a module, because nor `CONFIG_TUN` neither `CONFIG_USB_SERIAL_FTDI_SIO` is likelly to be set in a typical Android kernel configuration.

 ## Examples